A Human-Made Water Crisis

 The Lawsuit Against City and State Officials

-Dating back to 2016, issue networks of citizens and residents group sued and filed a case against the city and state officials for negligence and call for greater action to solve the Flint water crisis.
-Among the many people who joined the lawsuit were Flint residents, the local group Concerned Pastors for Social Action, NRDC, and the ACLU of Michigan.
+Since 2016, issue networks of citizens and resident groups have sued and filed cases against the city and state officials for negligence and called for greater action to solve the Flint water crisis.
+Flint residents, the local group Concerned Pastors for Social Action, NRDC, and the ACLU of Michigan were among the many who joined the lawsuit.

-The Cost to Fix The Flint Water Crisis
+The Cost of Fix The Flint Water Crisis

-In the end, this incident was dubbed the “largest settlement in the state’s history.”
-Still, the most important thing was that the residents and the victims of the Flint water crisis were able to receive proper compensation.
+Ultimately, this incident was dubbed the “largest settlement in the state’s history.”
+Still, the most important thing was that the Flint water crisis's residents and victims received proper compensation.

-For the latest news and update about the Flint Water Crisis, you can go over it here.
+You can review the latest news and updates about the Flint Water Crisis here.

 The Resolution